torischuyler/torischuyler.github.io/README.md

-# eos-lesson-plans
-A collection of lesson plans for students on media and digital literacy, and for developers on computer basics, building the foundation for an educational operating system (eOS).

 # eOS Lesson Plans

+A collection of lesson plans for students on media and digital literacy and for developers on computer basics, laying the groundwork for an educational operating system (eOS).

-Welcome to my project where I'm hosting lesson plans for:
+This repository contains lesson plans for:

-- **Students**: Focused on media and digital literacy to help K-12 students navigate the digital world.
+- **Students**: Media and digital literacy skills to help K-12 students navigate the digital world.
-- **Developers**: Lessons on how computers work, starting with the boot process and kernel.
+- **Developers**: Fundamentals of computer systems, starting with the boot process and kernel.

+## About

+The goal is to build a foundation for eOS, an OS designed for education.
+More context lives in the code files - each is heavily documented.
+This project is also a sandbox for exploring and demonstrating programming skills.

+## Status

+In very early development - think "embryonic stage" early (👶) as of March 2025.